persalys/persalys/python/doc/developer_manual/validation/validation.rst

       :align: center

 - click on 'Model definition' button of the diagram: an item 'Definition' appears
-    - add an input : the 'Design of experiments creation' and 'Probabilistic model definition' buttons of the diagram are enabled
+    - add an input: the 'Design of experiments creation' and 'Probabilistic model definition' buttons of the diagram are enabled
-    - add an output, set its formula to X0 : the 'Model evaluation', 'Optimization' buttons of the diagram are enabled
+    - add an output, set its formula to X0: the 'Model evaluation', 'Optimization' buttons of the diagram are enabled

 - click on the 'Model evaluation' button of the diagram
     - a wizard appears, click on Cancel

-- In the model window : add a second input
+- In the model window: add a second input
     - the 'Screening' and 'Observations' buttons of the diagram is enabled

 - click on the 'Screening' button of the diagram